kovidgoyal/calibre/manual/edit.rst

 Normally in ebooks, the Table of Contents is separate from the main text and is typically accessed via a special Table of Contents button/menu in the ebook reading device.
-You can also have |app| automatically generate an *inline* Table of Contents that becomes part of the text of the book.
+You can also have calibre automatically generate an *inline* Table of Contents that becomes part of the text of the book.
 It is generated based on the currently defined Table of Contents.